sascha432/trailing_edge_dimmer/docs/protocol.md

     +i2cr=17,04

 **NOTE:** Values are stored in ticks in the EEPROM.
 DIMMER_TIMINGS_TMR1_TICKS_PER_US and DIMMER_TIMINGS_TMR2_TICKS_PER_US can be used to translate time to ticks.

+## Reading firmware version

+Reading the firmware version is using the same transmission for all versions.
+The address 0xB9 is virtual and might be shared with other data.

+    +I2CT=17,8a,02,b9
+    +I2CR=17,02

+    +I2CT=172608

 ## Reading and writing the dimmer settings